-We will have a number of individually portioned snacks that include bananas, apples, fruit/energy bars, trail mix, chips, cookies, cheese, meats, and bottled or cartoned drinks.
-We will not be ordering any hot food.
+We will have a number of individually portioned snacks that include bananas, apples, energy bars, trail mix, chips, cookies, bagels, and bottled or cartoned drinks, that will allow you to grab and go.

 If you withdraw from the race for any reason, report to race officials at the finish line so we can account for your safety and avoid unnecessary emergency procedures.

 Do not exit the water through the finish chute if you withdraw from the race.
 Go around the chute and immediately check in with a race official.